magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.CircularBuffer.md

 ### void Enqueue {#void-enqueue}

 Pushes a new element at the end of the queue.
 Will replace the front element if queue is full.
-TODO : ^ make this behavior configurable.
+TODO : ^ make this behavior configurable

 ```csharp
 public void Enqueue(